ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 - Create a Google Cloud Platform (GCP) project.
 - Connect dbt Cloud to BigQuery.
-- Clobe respository of taxi_rides_ny (https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/eea22141328d3961aaaec49601598ebaa7a44689/04-analytics-engineering/taxi_rides_ny) into local machine.
+- Clone respository of taxi_rides_ny (https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/eea22141328d3961aaaec49601598ebaa7a44689/04-analytics-engineering/taxi_rides_ny) into local machine.
 - Delet all files under analyses, macros, models, seeds and snapshots directories in dbt cloud IDE
 - Copy all files from repository cloned in local machine to the dbt cloud IDE
 - Modify models as required